-Originally from Boston, Dr. Corcoran, cardiothoracic surgeon for the NIH Heart Center at Suburban Hospital, received his undergraduate degree magna cum laude from Harvard University and completed his medical training and surgical residency at Georgetown University.
+Originally from Boston, Dr. Corcoran, cardiothoracic surgeon at Suburban Hospital, received his undergraduate degree magna cum laude from Harvard University and completed his medical training and surgical residency at Georgetown University.
 Following his cardiothoracic surgery residency at Walter Reed, he remained there for 11 years, expanding and improving the clinical services, training opportunities and research endeavors.
 Dr. Corcoran also served as a senior policy advisor to the Office of the Surgeon General of the United States Army on all cardiothoracic surgery matters.

 Dr. Corcoran has received numerous national awards, among them the LTG Claire L. Chenault Award for outstanding achievement in clinical practice and education in the NCA Tri-Services (Army/Navy/Air Force).
 He is a member of the Alpha Omega Alpha Honor Medical Society.

 As the medical director of the Coronary Care Unit (CCU), Dr. Kumkumian leads the CCU staff in process improvement, focusing on core measures gathered by the State of Maryland, CMS and TJC.
 He also provides continuing education opportunities for CCU nurses and educators.
 A graduate of the George Washington University School of Medicine and trained at the University of Maryland in medicine and cardiovascular medicine, Dr. Kumkumian is board certified in internal medicine, cardiovascular diseases and interventional cardiology.
 Dr. Kumkumian recently joined the Bethesda-based cardiology practice of Maryland Heart, PC.